AguaClara/String-Digester/Spring 2019/Report2.md

 ### Spring 2018
 In Spring 2018, the Trickling Filter team spent a substantial amount of time doing research on the operational difficulties, the kinetics, and typical design parameters of trickling filters.
 The team aimed to address many of the issues plant operators encounter with trickling filters, like clogging and ponding, lack of moisture in parts of the filter, and general inefficiency of the filter.
 The two main areas for improvement the team identified were the filter media itself and the distribution system ([Spring 2018 Final Report](https://github.com/AguaClara/String-Digester/blob/master/Spring%20'18/TricklingFilter_Final_Report.md)).

 The team fabricated a bench top model for flow mapping and conducted several rounds of tests to determine the distribution of flow in trickling filters with small rock and marble media.
 From these experiments, the team noticed that there were significant portions of the media that never got wet and thus concluded that a substantial volume of the trickling filter was unused due to preferential flow.
 From these tests the team also showed that a uniform packing material is superior to an irregularly shaped material.
 In an effort to both maximize the surface area to volume ratio and to minimize the footprint of the system by not wasting space, the team shifted focus towards strings as a possible filter media.
-This concept led the team to start with very preliminary testing of a system that was essentially an overflowing basin with strings submerged at the top, inside the basin, and draped over the sides to guide water down to a collection bucket below (See Figure 2, the same experimental set-up used in Spring 2018).
-[Can include that figure 2 mentioned here too!] **[Seems like you addressed this comment and forgot to go back and incorporate into your text.]** In these initial tests, the team members observed that the water did in fact follow the along strings when it overflowed.
+This concept led the team to start with very preliminary testing of a system that was essentially an overflowing basin with strings submerged at the top, inside the basin, and draped over the sides to guide water down to a collection bucket below (See **Figure 3.**, the same experimental set-up used in Spring 2018).
+[Can include that **Figure 3.** mentioned here too!] **[Seems like you addressed this comment and forgot to go back and incorporate into your text.]** In these initial tests, the team members observed that the water did in fact follow the along strings when it overflowed.
 From these observations, the String Digester team began to design more rigorous tests on the concept and planned to investigate whether using strings in a wastewater treatment system is truly viable.

 <center>
 <img src="https://github.com/AguaClara/String-Digester/blob/master/Photos/Screen%20Shot%202018-10-24%20at%203.14.20%20PM.png?raw=true" />

-**Figure 2**.
+**Figure 3**.
 Experimental Set-up with water basin from [Fall 2018 Final Report](https://github.com/AguaClara/String-Digester/blob/master/Fall%20'18/Final_Report_stringdigester.md) Section 1.2.2 Figure 2.
 </center>

 ### Fall 2018